MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/azure-functions-windows.md

 ## Azure service connection

-The [**Azure Function App Deploy**](https://github.com/Microsoft/azure-pipelines-tasks/blob/master/Tasks/AzureFunctionAppV1/README.md) task, similar to other built-in Azure tasks, requires an Azure service connection as an input.
+The [Azure Function App Deploy task](../tasks/deploy/azure-function-app.md) requires an Azure service connection as an input.
 The Azure service connection stores the credentials to connect from Azure Pipelines or Azure DevOps Server to Azure.

 #### [YAML](#tab/yaml)